debian-janitor/cen64-qt-debian/README.md

 # CEN64-Qt [![Build Status](https://travis-ci.org/dh4/cen64-qt.svg?branch=master)](https://travis-ci.org/dh4/cen64-qt)

-A basic cross-platform frontend for CEN64.
+A basic cross-platform frontend for [CEN64](http://cen64.com/).

 ![CEN64-Qt Grid View](https://dl.dropboxusercontent.com/u/232085155/cen64-qt/github.jpg)

 ## Getting CEN64-Qt

-### Stable
+### Release Builds

-Stable releases can be found on the [releases](https://github.com/dh4/cen64-qt/releases) page.
+Release builds can be found on the [releases](https://github.com/dh4/cen64-qt/releases) page.

 Note these are currently only alpha releases versioned with the date.
 I don't plan to adopt a version scheme until CEN64 is more stable.

-### Development
+### Development Builds

 Automatic builds of the latest git commit can be downloaded here:
 Linux: [cen64-qt_linux_git-latest.tar.gz](https://s3.amazonaws.com/dh4/cen64-qt/latest/cen64-qt_linux_git-latest.tar.gz)
 Windows: [cen64-qt_win_git-latest.zip](https://s3.amazonaws.com/dh4/cen64-qt/latest/cen64-qt_win_git-latest.zip)
 OSX: [cen64-qt_osx_git-latest.dmg](https://s3.amazonaws.com/dh4/cen64-qt/latest/cen64-qt_osx_git-latest.dmg)

-Be aware that these may contain bugs not present in the stable releases.
+Be aware that these may contain bugs not present in the release builds.

-## Building
+### Building (Linux)

-### Linux
+First, obtain the source code for CEN64-Qt.
+You can either clone the repository with git or download an archive of the source code for a specific release from the [releases](https://github.com/dh4/cen64-qt/releases) page.

 You'll need to make sure you have qmake, g++, the Qt development libraries and the QuaZIP development files installed.
 On Debian/Ubuntu, this can be accomplished by: